 Tinder also has a swipe-up mechanic that has been newly introduced.
 Swiping up on a profile is a way to super like a profile.

-If you super like, you will immediately stand out to that other user as they will be notified right away.
+If you super like it, you will immediately stand out to other users as they will be notified right away.
 Super liking will help you skip the line and get to the forefront of that person’s profile.

 These super likes are only available in limited quantities.
 Each user is given a free super like a day.
 If you want to have more super likes, you must pay to get more.